maestro-server/webdocs/docs/userguide/graphs/bussiness_graphs.rst

-Bussiness Graphs
+Business Graphs
 ================

 You can create a diagram of your architecture, can be one or more systems/application.
 To create a diagram, Maestro uses the dependency field, the fast way to set connections between applications it using the dependency tree feature.

-Go to Analytics > Bussiness Graph > New Graph
+Go to Analytics > business Graph > New Graph

 .. image:: ../../_static/screen/analytics_enter.png
    :alt: Maestro Server - Create dependency graph